openssl/openssl/README.md

 The following key exchange / key encapsulation mechanisms from liboqs are supported (assuming they have been enabled in liboqs):

 - `oqs_kem_default`: this special mechanisms uses the liboqs's default configured scheme.
-This is useful to test schemes not yet supported by OpenSSL.
+This is useful to test schemes not yet directly supported by OpenSSL.
 - `bike1l1`, `bike1l3`, `bike1l5`, `bike2l1`, `bike2l3`, `bike2l5`, `bike3l1`, `bike3l3`, `bike3l5` (not currently on Windows)
 - `frodo640aes`, `frodo640cshake`, `frodo976aes`, `frodo976cshake`
 - `newhope512cca`, `newhope1024cca`